casey/just/README.md

 stopping in the first directory that contains any of them and loading all matching files in that directory.
 If multiple environment files are loaded, variables in files later in list take precedence over earlier ones.

+If value of `set dotenv-command` is a list it is space-joined into a single string.

 ##### Attributes